Tim, unrealistic Cdp-Vivendi anti-Kkr Bollorè triangle wants higher price

 Are they many or are they few?
 To do the arithmetic sum of all the legs of Tim, they are certainly few, so much so that many argue that the right price is the one loaded by Vivendi around € 0.81 per share.
 But the stock market still doesn’t like the ex-Sip.
 Today theopening was in deep red and after two hours of trading the loss is around 1.1%, with stock dropped to € 0.44 for a capitalization of less than € 9.3 billion.

-(The future of the company follows and the triangle between Vivendi and Cdp …)
+(Follows the future of the company and the triangle between Vivendi and Cdp …)

 #Tim #unrealistic #CdpVivendi #antiKkr #Bollorè #triangle #higher #price